DHP-stottepakke/pages/pages/dmp_supporting_info/support_03_legal_ethics.md

 ## About this chapter
 National legislation, institutional guidelines and international norms have implications for the handling of research data.
 Often there is a need to balance availability and openness with confidentially.
 Both researchers and research institutions are legally responsible for complying with legal and ethical requirements.

+## About this chapter
+National legislation, institutional guidelines and international norms have implications for the handling of research data.
+Often there is a need to balance availability and openness with confidentially.
+Both researchers and research institutions are legally responsible for complying with legal and ethical requirements.

-### The research-performing organisation(s)
+### The research-performing institution(s)
 The research institution has an overarching responsibility for following the applicable legislation and ensuring that research ethical norms are followed.
 In all research collaborations, it is important to define responsibilities and document them in agreements or contracts.

-Research organisations commonly have policies or guidelines for data management, sometimes as part of Open Science guidelines.
+Research institution commonly have policies or guidelines for data management, sometimes as part of Open Science guidelines.
 There may also be specific routines or processes to be followed.
 Identifying such policies, guidelines, or processes will help you recognize research data management requirements and routines to be aware of.

-According to the [Act relating to the processing of personal data (The Personal Data Act, Norwegian: Personvernloven)](https://lovdata.no/dokument/NLE/lov/2018-06-15-38) the the host organisation usually is the data controller.
-If responsibility is to be shared between organisations, this must be contractually specified.
+According to the [Act relating to the processing of personal data (The Personal Data Act, Norwegian: Personvernloven)](https://lovdata.no/dokument/NLE/lov/2018-06-15-38) the the host institution usually is the data controller.
+If responsibility is to be shared between institution, this must be contractually specified.

-In projects that are regulated by [the Health Research Act (Norwegian: Helseforskningsloven)](https://lovdata.no/dokument/NL/lov/2008-06-20-44), the host organisation acts as [research-responsible entity (Norwegian: Forskningsansvarlig)](https://www.forskningsetikk.no/ressurser/fbib/lover-retningslinjer/forskningsansvarlig-ihht-helseforskningsloven/ "2024-07-17").
+In projects that are regulated by [the Health Research Act (Norwegian: Helseforskningsloven)](https://lovdata.no/dokument/NL/lov/2008-06-20-44), the host institution acts as [research-responsible entity (Norwegian: Forskningsansvarlig)](https://www.forskningsetikk.no/ressurser/fbib/lover-retningslinjer/forskningsansvarlig-ihht-helseforskningsloven/ "2024-07-17").

 ### Research Ethical Guidelines and Codes of conduct
 Ethical considerations may affect how data will be handled and shared, therefore knowledge of generic and subject-specific research ethical guidelines and codes of conduct is important.
 The [Act on Ethics and Integrity in Research (Norwegian: Forsknigsetikkloven)](https://lovdata.no/dokument/NL/lov/2017-04-28-23) defines responsibilities of both research institutions and individual researchers.
 Furthermore, it defines an advisory role of National Research Ethics Committees that provide research area-specific guidance.
 Health research is handled by Regional Ethics Committees.